Thishithasai406/signSpeak/README.md

 - **Data format**:
   - Images where the hands have already been processed with **Mediapipe**.
   - Each image encodes the **hand landmarks** (finger joint locations and orientation) as a rendered skeleton.
-  -Mediapipe provides **x, y, z** coordinates for each joint → converted into clean **white-background skeleton images** used for training.
+  - Mediapipe provides **x, y, z** coordinates for each joint → converted into clean **white-background skeleton images** used for training.

-### Why We Used Skeleton Dataset Instead of Bare Hand Images
+### 🎯Why We Used Skeleton Dataset Instead of Bare Hand Images

 We used a Mediapipe-landmark skeleton dataset instead of raw hand camera images because: